We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 How I Picked the Best Deer Hunting Calibers

 This was no simple task.
 Being a top deer hunting caliber requires more than just knock-down power.
 These are the superstars of the whitetail world, with the numbers and longevity to support their claim to fame.
 Picking the best deer hunting cartridge also comes down to taste.
 And who has better taste in such matters than me, the Shooting Editor of Outdoor Life?
-Glad you agree.
+I’m glad you agree.

 The Immortal: .30/06 Springfield

-The .30/06 is the Captain America of big-game cartridges.
+The .30/06 Springfield is the Captain America of big-game cartridges.
 It’s been around forever, packs a punch, and helped us defeat the Nazis in World War II.
 Without question, it is the number-one big-game round of the 20th Century.
 And it’s still going strong.

 Like many other hunters, my first real deer rifle was chambered in the ought-six.
 Shooting 165-grain ballistic tips I put hundreds of pounds of corn-fed Michigan venison in the freezer over the years.
 I’ve also hunted with it across North America and in Africa, using 150-grain soft points, 180-grain Triple Shocks, 200-grain Trophy Bonded Bear Claws, 180-grain Accubonds, and a bunch of other bullets I can’t think of at the moment.
 You won’t find another round with a more versatile array of offerings.
 It really is the best all-around hunting rifle caliber.